PacoReinaCampo/MPSoC-NTM/doc/isa/msp430/markdown/verification/test-64.md

 :RV64A - "RV64A Standard Extension for Atomic Instructions (+ RV32A)"

+The RV64A table describes the RV64A extension, which adds atomic memory operations to ensure thread-safe execution in 64-bit environments, enhancing concurrency control.

 | test rv64                | status      |
 |--------------------------|:------------|
 | `rv64uf-p-fadd`          | `no passed` |